ethmth/pia-ip/README.md

 A suite of shell scripts that provide autonomous functionality for Port Forwarding from the Private Internet Access Linux VPN Client.

-The shell script `ipcheck.sh` check for changes to your VPN IP and Port, and triggers an IFTTT event if changes are detected.
+The shell script `ipcheck.sh` checks for changes to your VPN IP and Port, and triggers an IFTTT event if changes are detected.
 This way you can be remotely notified how to connect to the PC without knowing the IP and Port the VPN assigns on auto connect.

-The `pia-port-detect.sh` script runs in the background, and whenever `ipcheck.sh` detects port changes, `pia-port.detect.sh` forwards the new VPN port to the specified (last used) local port.
+The `pia-port-detect.sh` script runs in the background, forwarding the current VPN port to the specified local port (default: 22).
 This allows you to easily use SSH, a Minecraft server, etc. with your PIA Port.

 The `pia-fwd.sh` script allows you to easily change the local port that the VPN port points to.
-For example, `./pia-fwd.sh 22` would point the PIA Port to SSH.
+For example, `./pia-fwd.sh 25565` would point the PIA VPN Port to Port 25565 (default for Minecraft server).

 ## Requirements

 The scripts require the `netcat`, `curl`, and `socat` utilities.
 You'll need `git` to clone the repo and a text editor like `nano` to edit the `.env` file.

+Additionally, the default local port that is accessible on startup is 22, so it would be most beneficial if you have SSH setup on your machine.
+You can change this default port in `pia-port-detect.sh`.

+### Cron

 You'll need `cron` if you want to set up a cronjob to run on startup in the way these scripts are intended to function.
-Since these scripts utilize pipes, only Linux is expected to work.

 To install `cron` on Arch Linux, use the `cronie` package: